What is Nuxeo Platform

 In addition of the native HTTP API, the Nuxeo Platform also provides solutions to import data inside the Nuxeo Platform.

-The Web UI is written upon Web Components standard and paradigms using Polymer Framework.
+The Web UI is written on top of the Web Components standard and the paradigms of the Polymer Framework.